Wissenschaft vernetzen.

 Activities

-The project consists of two activity streams, which are interlinked throughout the year.
+The project consists of two activity streams, which are interlinked throughout the duration of the project.

 The first stream of the project will be oriented towards a critical reflection and discussion of what engaging with the media means for academics, especially early career academics and particularly those from marginalized backgrounds and/or working on controversial and highly politicized topics.
-Through literature research and gathering best practices, the project will explore the systemic issues involved and provide the media training retreat with background material.
+Through literature research and the gathering of best practices, the project will explore the systemic issues involved and provide the media training retreat (see second activity stream below) with background material.
 It will also take up the inputs provided from the retreat that relate to structural conditions and synthesize the learnings in an appropriate form.

-The second stream of the project consists in organizing a two-day media training retreat, which will provide tailored media training and an overall focus on systemic issues linked to media appearances (cf. first activity stream).
-Hence, the retreat will be distinct from existing offers, whose primary aim is to optimize individual communication, as it will also create space for critical reflection on media appearances themselves.
+The second stream of the project will consist in a a two-day media training retreat on January 24-25 2025 in Bern, which will provide tailored media training and an overall focus on systemic issues linked to media appearances (cf. first activity stream above).
+Hence, the retreat will be distinct from existing offers, the primary aim of which is to optimize individual communication, as this retreat will also create space for critical reflection on media appearances themselves.
 The retreat will combine theoretical knowledge and hands-on tips, as well as practical exercises for those who would like to address specific skill sets or issues.

 Share